Iova Geita

-Iova Geita is a judge of the Supreme Court of Papua New Guinea for Madang Province and Manus Province.
+Iova Sebea Geita is a judge of the Supreme Court of Papua New Guinea for Madang Province and Manus Province.

-He was sworn in by then Governor-General of Papua New Guinea, Sir Michael Ogio in on 25 June 2014, and is expected to serve a ten-year term.
+He was sworn in by then Governor-General of Papua New Guinea, Sir Michael Ogio in on 25 June 2014 to serve a ten-year term.
+His term was extended by three years by attorney general Pila Niningi in May 2024 in recognition of his service.
+His areas of expertise are land law, family law, and youth and juvenile law.